aldia-ercule/timescale-docs/tutorials/OLD_grafana/grafana-variables.md

 Language (SQL).
 The tutorial walks you through each SQL command, but it is helpful if you've seen SQL before.

-*   To start, [install TimescaleDB][install-timescale].
+To start, [install TimescaleDB][install-timescale].
+Then [install Grafana][install-Grafana] and
-*   Next setup Grafana.

-Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the NYC Taxi Cab tutorial and configure Grafana to connect to that database.
+Once your installation of TimescaleDB and Grafana are complete, ingest the data found in the NYC Taxi Cab tutorial.
+Since you have already set up your Grafana connection, you're all set to proceed.
 Be sure to follow the full tutorial if you're interested in background on how to use TimescaleDB.

 ### Creating a variable